l-gosling/i-doit_powershell/README.md

 ## Testing

-To perform API tests, the test scripts connect to the `i-doit Demo system <https://demo.i-doit.com>`_.
+To perform API tests, the test scripts connect to the [i-doit Demo system](https://demo.i-doit.com).
 It can be retrieved from the i-doit demo system by logging in, opening the user menu by hovering over the user name, choosing 'Administration', and clicking on 'Interfaces / External data`, 'JSON-RPC API', and 'Common Settings'.

 ## Documentation